 Level of Significance.
-Less Than Significant with Mitigation Incorporation
+Less Than Significant with Mitigation Incorporation contracts, consistent with NPDES General Construction Activity Storm Water Permit requirements.

 9.1 Developers in the Project area shall be required to comply with all local, state and Federal regulations with regards to surface water runoff from construction sites, surface water runoff from new urban development, erosion control, and the protection of domestic water quality.
 The City of Selma shall require Best Management Practices in construction